Matías Villavicencio

-Matías Sebastián Villavicencio (born 18 September 1981 in Buenos Aires) is an Argentine football defender who currently plays for San Martín Tucumán in the Torneo Argentino A.
+Matías Sebastián Villavicencio (born 18 September 1981 in Buenos Aires) is an Argentine football manager and former player who played as a defender.
+He is the current interim manager of Central Córdoba.

 Villavicencio made his professional debut on 7 December 2001 in a 1–0 victory over Nueva Chicago.
 In 2002, he was part of the squad that won the Apertura 2002 championship.

 In 2004 Villavicencio joined Huracán of the 2nd division.
 The following year he returned to the Primera when he joined Olimpo de Bahía Blanca the club were relegated in 2006 but they won promotion by winning the Apertura 2006 and Clausura 2007 back to back.

 In 2008 after his second relegation with Olimpo he joined newly promoted San Martín de Tucumán who were relegated at the end of the season.
 Villavicencio again left the relegated team to join another newly promoted club, this time San Martín's local rivals Atlético Tucumán.

 On July 29, 2010, Villavicencio signed a 1-year contract with Chinese Super League side Shanghai Shenhua F.C.